Yangeok/turing-back/README.md

 - `GET /product/category/:id`

-  - Returns products object by category ID.
+  - Returns a products object by category ID.
   - No authentication required.
   - Query parameters
     - Inform the page and starting with 1. (default: 1) `?page=1`